Heathage/Comp120-TinkeringAudio/README.md

 3. Tone variations are expected by method of procedual generation.

 ### How to use:-
-When you open the unity project you may find that the correct scene has not been loaded.
-Please open the Audio scene and then play the scene.
-You will need to use headphones.
-WASD for movement.
+1. When you open the unity project you may find that the correct scene has not been loaded.
+Please open the Audio Scene, within the scnes folder, and then play the scene.
+2. You will need to use headphones to clearly hear the tones, I suggest that your volume is not all the way up.
+3. WASD for movement.
+4. The game will not close when the goal is complete.
+5. The idea is for the player to collect all the pink cubes and then the gold cube.
+- However, to experience all the different tones being generated.
+I suggest you try to pick up the gold cube before all the pink ones.

-### Done
+### Features
 1. Created a playable area for a user to explore the different sound effects.
-2. Tones now player dependant on the player actions.
+2. Tones are player dependant on the player actions.
       - A tone, with a random frequency between two values, will play when a player picks up a pink cube.
 (Signifying picking up that item)
       - A tone will play when a player picks up a red cube.
 (Signifying the player walking into a trap)
       - A tone, with a random frequency between two values, will play when the "Obstacle Cubes" hit the ground.
 (Signifying the trap closing on the player)
       - A tone will play when the player picks up the gold cube.
 (Signifying the player winning) This happens only when the player has collected all the pink cubes.
-      -A tone will play when the player tries to pick up the gold cube without first collecting all the pink cubes.
+      - A tone will play when the player tries to pick up the gold cube without first collecting all the pink cubes.
 (Signifying that the player cannot complete the level yet)
+      - A  random tone, between two predefined frequencies, will play when the play collides with a wall.
+(Signifying their collison with the walls)

 ## Contract #4 - User Interface Audio (Non-Diegetic Audio)
 Author - [David Brown](https://github.com/GamesDevDave)